 So when the first Aboriginal float was entered in the Sydney Gay and Lesbian Mardi Gras parade, it’s significance was not lost on me.
 1988 – the year in which the bicentenary of white settlement was being celebrated – was also the year that queer Aborigines chose for their very public coming out.

-It was participation in Sydney’s largest and most famous queer event but, as Cole told the Sydney Morning Herald, it was no reflection of their participation in Sydney’s queer community.
-Growing up black and gay meant battling against two of society’s strongest prejudices:
+But for Indigenous men and women alike, participation in Sydney’s largest and most famous queer event was no reflection of their participation in Sydney’s queer community.
+As Malcolm Cole told the Sydney Morning Herald, growing up black and gay meant battling against two of society’s strongest prejudices:

 “Gay Aborigines have had to battle prejudice from within their own community, which traditionally does not recognise homosexuality as a lifestyle, as well as fight for acceptance from the largely middle class gay culture.
 Many of them can relate to experiences of being refused entrance to gay clubs, ostensibly for being drunk, though no more so than their white companions.”